-You can go wild here friends, there are so many stevia flavored liquid out there, that to be honest, you can use any that you fancy.
+You can go wild here friends, there are so many liquid stevia-flavored out there, that to be honest, you can use any that you fancy.
 I choose peppermint because I was craving that flavor also, they go great with green color for St. Patrick’s Day.
-But you could also do cherry, strawberry flavor and pink color, banana flavor and yellow coloring and so on.
+But you could also do cherry, strawberry flavor with pink color, banana flavor with yellow coloring, and so on.

 Storing and serving the Sugar Free Marshmallows

 Store these keto marshmallows in a zip lock bag or an airtight container.
 No need to refrigerate, they hold up well stored at room temperature, but I personally whack them into the fridge.
 Because they are so low in carb, why would you freeze them?
 I see no point in doing that.
 You will eat them in a blink of an eye.